-Within the Finnish demo, procurement of flexibility only through ST-P-E product has been carried out so far.
-The FSPs piloted a residential building and a data center server located within the Fingrid network.
+Within the Finnish demo, flexibility is procured through ST-P-E and NRT-P-E products by piloting real resources.
+For ST-P-E, FSPs piloted a residential building and a data center server located within the Fingrid network.
 Both resources were pre-qualified for the ST-P-E product before participating in the trade, and the grid qualification is conducted during the optimization-based market clearing.
-The market clearing results showed that grid congestions were completely removed by activating the cleared flexibility.
-The results of the NRT-P-E product procurement for the Finnish case will be reported in the second version of this deliverable, along with the rest of the missing KPI values.
+In ST-P-E framework, the two participating FSPs can offer resources beyond the local transmission network due to product harmonization within Nord Pool marketplace.
+Market clearing is jointly sought for TSO and DSO networks which presents no conflicts when flexibility is activated.